Entrepreneurship is a tricky business. It is a journey filled with rewards, failures, and uncertainties alike.

 Embracing accountability brings greater rewards

-When you as an entrepreneur, build and scale a product into a successful business, you don’t only own its successes but the failures as well.
+When you as an entrepreneur, build and scale a product into a successful business, you don’t only own its successes but its failures as well.

-But, it is not uncommon to take credit for your success and shift the blame of your failures onto other people or circumstances.
+But, it is not uncommon to take credit for your success and shift the blame for your failures onto other people or circumstances.

 “Clear accountability is important.
 Without accountability, you don’t have incentives.
 Without accountability, you can’t build credibility.
 But you take risks.
 You risk failure.
 You risk humiliation.
 You risk failure under your own name.”

 As a business owner and even otherwise, you must take accountability for all your actions and their results.
 You need to be ready to take risks.
 It brings bigger rewards later – in the form of credibility and power.